HVERAGERÐI

 - Village in bloom

-A new hot spring area emerged from the ground in the earthquake that shook Iceland´s southern part on 29th May 2008.
+A new hot spring area emerged from the ground in the earthquake that shook Iceland's southern part on 29th May 2008.
 It is situated on the hillside rising above the town.

 Several very active hot springs throw colorful mud and clear water up into the air and are a spectacular sight.

 Besides the hot springs, Hveragerði has much to offer.
 Trout and salmon swim in the Varmá river, berries are for picking on the heath to the west of the town, and the area abounds with excellent walking routes, the most famous one being the hike to Reykjadalur valley where one can bathe in a hot river.
-The swimming pool is a gem in town with its hot baths, whirlpools, a natural sauna, and a fitness center.
+The swimming pool is a gem in town with hot baths, whirlpools, a natural sauna, and a fitness center.
 Also, the NLFÍ Health and Rehabilitation Clinic offers opportunities to seek health and happiness.